-Rideshare Permits: Rideshare parking requires a special permit issued by the Student Development Office in Room 1425 (across from the Bookstore, Fairfield campus).
+Ride share Permits: Rideshare parking requires a special permit issued by the Student Development Office in Room 1425 (across from the Bookstore, Fairfield campus).
 Vehicles displaying valid rideshare permits may only park in designated stalls reserved for rideshare participants.
-If you do not have a rideshare permit, you cannot park in the rideshare stalls.
+If you do not have a rideshare permit, you may not park in the rideshare stalls.
 Rideshare permits are not valid for general parking stalls or at the Vacaville Center or Vallejo Center.
 Rideshare vehicles must contain three (3) or more students for the permit to be valid.

-Visitor Parking: Limited 30-minute visitor parking stalls are available at the campus in Lot 1.
+Visitor Parking: Limited 30-minute visitor parking stalls are available at the Fairfield campus in Lot 1.
 They are marked "Visitors Parking" and are located along the curb line.
 For visits longer than 30 minutes, purchase a daily permit from the dispensers located in lots 1-6 and move your vehicle to another stall in the parking lot.
 Do not park in rideshare or faculty/staff lots.
 The visitors parking area is not available for faculty, staff, or students.
+Visitor parking is also available at the Vacaville and Vallejo Centers in clearly marked parking stalls.